Monday, 26 September 2022

 I was very proud of Ally and Davie for their commitment and respect.

-Wednesday 14 September 2022
+Wednesday, 14 September 2022

 Queen of the People

 The British are extremely good at ceremonies, and the late Queen’s procession today from Buckingham Palace to lie in state at Westminster Hall was no exception.
 The procession was led by mounted police, the Household Cavalry and the Grenadier and Scots Guards.
 Seven black horses pulled the open gun carriage bearing her coffin, and she was followed on the forty minute journey by her four children walking behind the gun carriage, with grandsons William and Harry behind them as well as members of her household.
 The coffin was draped with the Royal Standard and on top of it, sitting on a cushion, was the Imperial State Crown, lined in purple and sparkling with jewels.
-It was really beautiful and looked kind of sad, that she will never wear it again.
+It was really beautiful and it was sad that she will never wear it again.

 You could hear Big Ben tolling mournfully and guns being fired from Hyde Park every 60 seconds.
 I was very proud that Cat was one of the many people who were lining the streets to watch the Queen go by.
 On arrival at Westminster Hall the Queen’s coffin was carried inside by six young soldiers, and placed carefully on a plinth, where she will lie in state for four days until her funeral on Monday.
 And after a short service, members of the public, some of whom had started queueing days ago, were allowed into the hall and started filing past the coffin.
 This was the part that moved me most.
 The people walked past quietly and solemnly, pausing to bow their heads towards her, some making the sign of the cross.
 It made me realise that the Queen didn’t just head up the Royals or the Armed Forces, she was the Queen of the people of the country, and many of these people were standing in miles long queues, just to pay their respects and to say farewell.
 Of course I’m aware that many people are not keen on the monarchy, and I respect their opinions, but now is not the time for debate.
 It’s the time, for those who wish to do so, to reflect on the long and dedicated reign of the Queen.

-Sunday 11 September 2022
+Sunday, 11 September 2022

 Manchester sunshine

 We have had another excellent day in Manchester.
 We met Davie and Chanel at Salford Quays for a coffee sitting outside The Alchemist.
 Our table overlooked the canal and it was rather idyllic sitting in the sunshine.
 We had booked some tickets for a musical boat trip as part of a celebratory event called “We invented the Weekend.”
 (Apparently the two day weekend was indeed first established in Manchester.)
 However the event was cancelled due to the Queen’s death.
-This reminded me of a story my Mum told; she and her mother and younger siblings had saved up for a special weekend at the Slieve Donald Hotel in Newcastle, County Down in February 1952.
+This reminded me of a story my Mum told; she and her mother and younger siblings had saved up for a special weekend at the Slieve Donard Hotel in Newcastle, County Down in February 1952.
 It was their favourite hotel and their first visit there since her father had died in 1946.
 However King George VI died on the Wednesday before they went.
 As a result the hotel was draped in black, the atmosphere was sombre, and the dinner dance, to which they had been looking forward, was cancelled.
 They were so disappointed.

 Our cancellation today was much less serious, although it must have been very disappointing for the organisers.
 And in fact the Sunday Roast lunch that we had booked was not cancelled because the food had already been purchased.
 Also its aim was to raise money for Manchester’s Eat Well organisation, who provide meals for people who are living in poverty, so they didn’t want to let them down.
 So at 12 noon we strolled across to Media City Open Centre and had a huge and delicious roast with all the trimmings.
 James, Davie and Chanel had roast beef and I had nut roast.
 Then we all had sticky toffee pudding; we felt so full!